DmitriyRelkin/TaskProject/README.md

 ## 2.Launch Unit Tests

-To start you need at the terminal in the directory with the project, enter the command karma **npm run unit**
+To start you need at the terminal in the directory with the project, enter the command **npm run unit**

 --------------------------